Hrsh-Venket/3D-reconstruction-of-C.-Elegans/README.md

 - benchmarking against a larger dataset or against a true 3D benchmark to measure accuracy
 - collapsing the mesh to a single line for measurements of curvature
 - segmenting out the worm 'head'
+- the best solution to a problem like this probably involves ML, but for that we need a much larger dataset (which as far as I know does not exist)